 Mary is survived by her husband of 33 years, Dr. Robert Levine, who’s also been intimately involved with the JDRF through the years, serving multiple terms on the group’s international board, chairing various committees through the years, and helping to develop JDRF’s advocacy strategy, brand initiatives, research program design, and online diabetes support team.

 In the days following Mary’s death, many have been sharing thoughts, memories, and condolences.

-We spoke with D-Mom Lee Ducat, who co-founded the JDF back in 1970 and worked closely with Mary Tyler Moore through the years.
+We spoke with D-Mom Lee Ducat, who co-founded what was then known as the JDF back in 1970 and worked closely with Mary Tyler Moore through the years.
 In fact, it was Ducat who first recruited Mary to get involved in the JDF.
-She remembers the she couldn't snag a meeting with Mary after cold-calling the actresses' agent.
+She remembers the she couldn’t snag a meeting with Mary after cold-calling the actresses’ agent.
 But finally after pressing, Ducat was able to get an hour with Mary at a fancy New York restaurant one day for lunch.

 The young actress wasn’t eager to sign on with the JDF at first, Ducat recalls.
 Celebrities weren’t vocal about their ailments and challenges the way many are these days, and certainly there weren’t many out there in the public eye in the early 80s.

 “She had never worked as an advocate for diabetes or another disease before, and was worried it might hurt her image and career,” Ducat said.
 “But she listened, and by the end of lunch we’d become good friends and she agreed to be an advocate for JDF.
 We were so very lucky to have her, and I am very grateful for having met her and been able to work with her.”

 As history now shows, getting Mary on board made an incredible difference and changed the way the world saw diabetes.